OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 ### Preprocessing & Augmentation

--I resized all pictures to 224 × 224 pixels,
+- I resized all pictures to 224 × 224 pixels,

--Used the min-max normalization method to rescale all pixel values [0, 1],
+- Used the min-max normalization method to rescale all pixel values [0, 1],

--In addition, I employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.
+- In addition, I employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.

 ### Proposed Architecture